Astor63/BL2-Mods/SMG Dahl Discord Solver/ReadMe.md

-## Discord Solver - SMG & E-Tech Version
+## SMG Dahl Discord Solver - Men & Women Edition

 In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG which shot GyroJet explosive bullet.